GlobalDigitalLibraryio/book-api/README.md

-# reading-materials-api
+# book-api

-API for GDL Reading Materials API
+API for fetching books from GDL